cfwheels/cfwheels/wheels/docs/03 Handling Requests with Controllers/02 Rendering Content.md

 You can only respond once per request.
 If you do not explicitly call any of the response functions (`renderPage()`, `sendFile()`, etc.), then Wheels will assume that you want to show the view for the current controller and action and do it for you.

-This chapter covers the first method listed above&mdash;displaying content.
+This chapter covers the first method listed above - displaying content.
 The chapters about [Redirecting Users][1] and [Sending Files][2] cover the other two response methods.

 ## Rendering a Page

 This is the most common way of responding to the user.
 It's done with the `renderPage()` function, but most often you probably won't call it yourself and instead let Wheels do it for you.

 Sometimes you will want to call it though and specify to show a view page for a controller/action other than the current one.
 One common technique for handling a form submission, for example, is to show the view page for the controller/action that contains the form (as opposed to the one that just handles the form submission and redirects the user afterwards).
-When doing this, it's very important to keep in mind that `renderPage()` will *not run the code* for the controller's action&mdash;all it does is process the view page for it.
+When doing this, it's very important to keep in mind that `renderPage()` will *not run the code* for the controller's action - all it does is process the view page for it.

 You can also call `renderPage()` explicitly if you wish to cache the response or use a different layout than the default one.